yongxinlyu/yongxinlyu.github.io/_posts/2025-04-15-breakfast-ideas.md

 **Toppings:**

 - Peanut butter
-- 1 banana (sliced, best served cold from the fridge)
+- Banana (sliced, best served cold from the fridge)
 - Cinnamon + hemp seeds (for me)
 - Honey (for my husband)

-This makes 4 large pancakes—enough for two breakfasts for us.
-We each get one pancakes, topped with peanut butter, banana slices, and our own favorite finish.
+Instead of making lots of small pancakes, I’ve found it much quicker to make a few large ones.
+This recipe yields 4 big pancakes—enough for two days of breakfast for the two of us.
+Each morning, we each have one pancake, topped with peanut butter, banana slices, and our favorite finishing touches.

 **Tips:**
 The secret to good pancakes is cooking on low-medium heat.
 On our stove, setting it to 3 out of 6 works best.
 The first pancake is always the hardest—once the pan is “seasoned,” the rest are easy.